awsdocs/amazon-cloud-directory-developer-guide/doc_source/schemas_managed.md

 # Managed Schema<a name="schemas_managed"></a>

 Cloud Directory makes it easy for you to rapidly develop applications by using a managed schema\.
 With a managed schema, you can create a directory and start creating and retrieving objects from it at a faster pace\.
+For more information, see [Create Your Directory](how_to_manage_directory_create.md)\.

 Currently, there is one managed schema, called the `QuickStartSchema`\.
 You can build a rich hierarchical data model and establish relationships across objects by using constructs such as [Typed Links](directory_objects_links.md#directory_objects_links_typedlink)\.
 You can then query for any information in your data by traversing the hierarchy\.

 The `QuickStartSchema` managed schema is represented by the following JSON:

 ```
-QuickStartSchema : {
+QuickStartSchema: {
     "facets": {
-                "DynamicObjectFacet" : {
+        "DynamicObjectFacet": {
-            "facetStyle" : "DYNAMIC",
+            "facetStyle": "DYNAMIC"
         },
-     "DynamicTypedLinkFacet" : {
+        "DynamicTypedLinkFacet": {
-  "facetAttributes" : {
+            "facetAttributes": {
-          "DynamicTypedLinkAttribute" : {
+                "DynamicTypedLinkAttribute": {
-                  "attributeDefinition" : {
+                    "attributeDefinition": {
+                        "attributeRules": {},
                         "attributeType": "VARIANT",
-             "isImmutable": false,
+                        "isImmutable": false
-             "attributeRules": {}
                     },
                     "requiredBehavior": "REQUIRED_ALWAYS"
                 }
             },
-  "identityAttributeOrder": ["DynamicAttribute"]
+            "identityAttributeOrder": [
+                "DynamicAttribute"
+            ]
         }
     }
 }
 ```